jgosmann/psyrun/doc/source/guide.rst

 ^^^^^^^^^

 The `NpzStore` requires `NumPy <http://www.numpy.org/>`_ and is more efficient than the `PickleStore`.
-It will, however, also require to read and rewrite the complete data file for appending data.
+It will, however, still require to read and rewrite the complete data file for appending data.

 HDF5